minuba-rgb/ichiropr/README.md

 ## Credit

-Most of the project was taken from this repo by FlatoLitou: [Winter2025ED](https://github.com/Flatolitou/Winter2025ED).
+everything is taken from https://github.com/amq-tutti/template-pr